Maine Oversize Permit, Wide and Heavy Haul Information

 On the Maine Turnpike, loads are limited to 13 feet 6 inches high and 14 feet 6 inches wide, with daylight travel only, and Monday through Friday noon.
 Oversized loads are not permitted to travel on Friday afternoons, Saturdays, or Sundays.
 The toll permit is $10 for loads over width or exceeding 70 feet in length, and is paid at the gate.
 The driver pays the fee at the gate, but the Turnpike part of the route is included on the Main O/D permit.

-Signs, Flags, and Lights Requirements
+Signs, Flags, Lights, and Pilot Car Requirements

 On oversize loads or superloads, signs, flags, and lights may be required for the safety of others on the road.